Path of least resistance: Physics

+Electronics

 In electrical circuits, for example, the current always follows all available paths, and in some simple cases the "path of least resistance" will take up most of the current, but this will not be generally true in even slightly more complicated circuits.
 It may seem for example, that if there are three paths of approximately equal resistance, the majority of the current will flow down one of the three paths.
 However, due to electrons repelling each other, the total path of least resistance is in fact to have approximate equal current flowing through each path.
 The reason for this is that three paths made of equally conductive wire will have a total resistance that is one-third of the single path.
 In conclusion, the current is always distributed over all possible paths inversely proportional to their resistance.

+Human behavior

 The path of least resistance is also used to describe certain human behaviors, although with much less specificity than in the strictly physical sense.
 In these cases, resistance is often used as a metaphor for personal effort or confrontation; a person taking the path of least resistance avoids these.
 In library science and technical writing, information is ideally arranged for users according to the principle of least effort, or the "path of least resistance".
 Recursive navigation systems are an example of this.